UFC Fight Night: Cannonier vs. Strickland: Predictions & Analysis

 A few statistical edges stand out.
 Kape throws significantly more leather — a 0.8 sig. strike per minute gap.
 Kape is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Dvorak has tighter striking defense, making opponents miss more often.

-**The Pick: David Dvorak over Manel Kape.** This is essentially a pick'em.
-The model nudges toward Dvorak at 52%, but there's almost nothing separating these two.
-The market implies 67% for Kape, but our model sees only 48%.
-That 18-point gap favoring Dvorak is worth watching.
+The Pick: Manel Kape over David Dvorak.
+The model gives Kape a slight nod at 60% — this could easily go either way.
+The market implies 67% for Kape, but our model sees only 60%.
+That 7-point gap favoring Dvorak is worth watching.

 Sergey Morozov vs Journey Newson